What is Tool Assessor?

 Tool Assessor Project development

-A review of the initial 12 tools was funded by the Joint Nature Conservation Committee.
-The project was undertaken by the Ecosystems Knowledge Network.
-Dr Jessica Neumann kindly supported the Network team in reviewing the initial set of 12 tools included.
-The project report can be downloaded from the JNCC website.
+The latest revision of Tool Assessor (January - March 2021) was kindly funded by Defra.
+A review of the initial 12 tools in 2015 was funded by the Joint Nature Conservation Committee - the project report can be downloaded from the JNCC website.
 NERC funded an Innovation Internship (Alison Smith of the Environmental Change Institute at the University of Oxford) to revise entries in Tool Assessor in 2017 and raise awareness of tools with potential users (grant reference NE/P01254X/1).

 - I have developed a tool, can it be included?
 We’d be very pleased to consider it.
 Please get in touch!